CC attribution: by "An Honorable German" (Charles McCain) on flickr.

 Oklahoma Weather Lab | Hoot - Models: GFS Model Upper-Level Wind 850mb provided us great forecast models of the high/low pressure zones and ridges leading up to Ike’s eventual landfall and really helped us understand the forces driving its path.

 WeatherBELL Models - Amazing collection of high-quality weather models and data.
 Until you get focused, you can easily get lost for hours in the charts, visual model animated “loops”.
-My head is spinning and I’m afraid I will start to be dreaming in whirls of colors! - added 08/10/2012 via a tip from SciGuy blog Eric Berger.
+My head is spinning and I’m afraid I will start to be dreaming in whirls of colors!
+There are both subscription and free map data on the page.
+Look for the links under “freely available” such as this “HRRR 3-km Simulated Radar” 15-hr Animated GIF loop projection.

 Atlantic and Caribbean Tropical Satellite Imagery - Satellite Services Division / Office of Satellite Data Processing and Distribution and Gulf of Mexico Imagery - Satellite Services Division / Office of Satellite Data Processing and Distribution from the NOAA.
-Special thanks to GSD frequent commentator “Bozo” for sharing this great source of satellite images from NOAA with me last year.
+Special thanks to GSD frequent commentator “Bozo” for sharing this great source of satellite images from NOAA with me.

-Gulf of Mexico AVN Color Imagery - Satellite Services Division - nice radar loop imagery with options to add additional data markers to the base image.
-Provided by the NOAA Satellite and Information Service/NESDIS) (AVN=Aviation) - added 08/25/2012
+Gulf of Mexico AVN Color Imagery – NOAA Satellite Services Division - nice radar loop imagery with options to add additional data markers to the base image.
+Provided by the NOAA Satellite and Information Service/NESDIS) (AVN=Aviation)

-NCEP Central Operations - National Weather Service link - Pick the option you want above the map, then select the type and area.
-Finally make one or more final option picks and you get some very helpful graphs. - added 08/25/2012
+NCEP Central Operations - National Weather Service link - Pick the option you want under the topics or side bar and drill down.

-Galveston Bay Operational Forecast System (GBOFS) - NOAA Tides and Currents for the Galveston Bay area - super neat tidal and water level information useful for those who dwell on the rim of Galveston Bay.
-Also reports wind and current data with animated loop views available. - added 08/25/2012
+Galveston Bay Operational Forecast System (NGOFS-Galveston Bay) - NOAA Tides and Currents for the Galveston Bay area - super neat tidal and water level information useful for those who dwell on the rim of Galveston Bay.
+Also reports wind and current data with animated loop views available.

-Stormpulse / Hurricane tracking, mapping - Sadly, Stormpulse has now been diminished to the bottom of the pile.
-The site developers have modified their business model (you go dudes!) to now be solely subscription-based access.
-There are some time-limited free-trials you can access.
-Currently they are not offering any “consumer-level” subscription services and the basic package is probably still too pricy for all but the most crazy consumer weather-heads.
-All that said, they do still have a “live” mini-display view on their home page that contains a fair amount of the imagery and tracking projections that we all used to love.
+Stormpulse / Hurricane tracking, mapping -Stormpulse is now a subscription-based access site .
+They remain providing a “live” mini-display view on their home page that contains a light amount of the imagery and tracking projections that we all used to love.
 If you are desperate and pine for the days of Stormpulse of old, then hop over there and just zoom up your browser window display size to your heart’s content.

 For local Houston area facts and updates, most of the local news stations have their web-sites powered up.